 From the Old Quarter, where all the streets are named for what used to be (and often still is) sold on them – like shoe street Hang Giay – we took walk around Hoan Kiem lake.
 Crossing the pretty red bridge onto the small island near the northern shore, we headed into the Temple of the Jade Mountain, an 18th century temple dedicated to Confucian and Taoist philosophers and the national hero, Trần Hưng Đạo.
 It was pretty, and very interesting, but also completely rammed; I definitely don’t recommend visiting on a Saturday!
 I mostly enjoyed watching a pair of elderly Vietnamese men concentrating intensely on their game of Xiangqi (a popular Vietnamese board game), and also spotting the hundreds of graduating students who had come down to the lake in suits and stunning white silk dresses to pose for photos.
 That night in the Old Quarter was the night market, which was great for street food – especially sticky sesame-seed covered meat kebabs – but again completely packed and not much more than a slow, jostling shuffle alongside brightly lit stalls.

-The next day we headed over to Hoa Lo Prison, aka the Hanoi Hilton, which housed a number of American POWs during the Vietnam war (known here as the American war), but was originally built by the French colonialists to imprison and torture revolutionaries.
-Hoa Lo had a pretty fascinating history, but while the exhibits were interesting (and quite disturbing), they were lacking in information and I was left wanting to know a lot more.
+The next day we headed over to Hoa Lo Prison, aka the Hanoi Hilton.
+It housed a number of American POWs during the Vietnam war (known here as the American war), but was originally built by the French colonialists to imprison and torture revolutionaries.
+Hoa Lo had a pretty fascinating history, but while the exhibits were interesting (and quite disturbing), they were lacking in information.
+I was left wanting to know a lot more – thankfully there are several more Vietnam war sites to visit for further information.
 From Hoa Lo, we took a walk up to the West Lake, purely because it was mentioned in the book I’m reading – The Sorrow of War – and we discovered an enormous body of water in the centre of the city, although thanks to the particularly dim, grey day it wasn’t the prettiest sight.

 Back at Hoan Kiem lake, we found ourselves accosted by a pack of Vietnamese students wanting to improve their English.
 About ten of them surrounded our bench and asked if we could spare some time to chat to them, as they don’t get any other opportunities to practice, so of course we said yes.
 It was really nice to talk to them about their country, and as well as a couple of Vietnamese phrases they also taught us a few interesting things about their culture, like the national holidays – I like the sound of Women’s Day on 20th November!